JosephSaada/Zoomautojoiner/README.md

 To add your class periods, go to data.py and fill in the requested info, add or delete some depending on number of periods.

 NOTE: "datetime" runs on a 24 hour clock, not a 12 hour

+If you would like for the zoom to open with a prerecorded video check out: https://youtu.be/lDLA67DdYNE

+Trouble or help contact: josephsaada@protonmail.ch